Category Archives: News

 In considering this, family offices must review their values and guiding principles in handling their family structures and assess existing structures at home and abroad.

-Having a wealth of experience working with Family Offices and HNWs, GAO has effectively guided numerous families through the evaluation and selection of quality financial products and arrangements.
-GAO Advisors strongly believes in the power of due diligence as the first and best line of defense for families’ assets.
+Having a wealth of experience working with Family Offices and HNWs, Gifted Group has effectively guided numerous families through the evaluation and selection of quality financial products and arrangements.
+Gifted Group strongly believes in the power of due diligence as the first and best line of defense for families’ assets.

-GAO Advisors has also acted as an expert witness in a range of dispute cases, producing investigative reports and testimonies for consideration by the Court.
-GAO Advisors has a demonstrated track record of providing incisive insights and shedding light on otherwise muddled case information.
+Gifted Group has also acted as an expert witness in a range of dispute cases, producing investigative reports and testimonies for consideration by the Court.
+Gifted Group has a demonstrated track record of providing incisive insights and shedding light on otherwise muddled case information.

 Grab-Gojek union topples, concerns remain